 Los Angeles homeowners insurance rates will vary depending on which insurance company you choose.
-The most inexpensive home insurance in Los Angeles comes from Mercury, which offers average annual rates of just $625 per year.
-This is more favorable than the city’s average home insurance premium of $1,072.
+Mercury offers the most affordable home insurance in Los Angeles, at just $625 per year.
+This compares favorably to the city’s average homeowners premium of $1,072.

 |Company||Average Annual Rate|

-The amount of homeowners coverage you select has an impact on your insurance premiums.
-In Los Angeles, carrying $200K dwelling coverage costs an average of $764, while carrying additional coverage up to $400K costs $1,523/year.
+How much you pay for home insurance coverage is greatly influenced by the level of coverage you choose.
+In Los Angeles, carrying $200K dwelling coverage costs an average of $764, while carrying additional coverage up to $400K costs $1,523 per year.